Alhammoud/gatsby-blog/src/pages/2018-02-07-getting-started-with-terraform/index.md

 ### Why do I need it?

-Essentially its a form of communication with your other developers, that goes beyond a simple architecture diagram.
+Essentially it's a form of communication with your other developers, that goes beyond a simple architecture diagram.

 Terraform lets you quickly replicate your existing architecture too.
 Say you're